tytydraco/yessleep/out/The_branch_knocked_at_my_window_three_times_too_many_last_night_and_it_wont_stop_whispering_to_me.md

 "Well, it should've!
 I'm sure you're fine!
 Now get up before a car comes by and turns you into another puddle."

+"Are you not seeing this?!"

+J's whips around, scanning the streets, only to shrug.

+"Seeing what?
+All I see is you."

+"This fuckin' thing!"
+I roar, hitting the bark with clenched fists; its jagged shards scratching into me.
+"This big fuckin' thing!
+You can't see it?!"

+"Look, man, I gave not even ten seeds.
+You shouldn't be seeing anything!
+If you're messin', it ain't funny."

+"I'm not!
+Look!
+Look- "

-I'm then hit with the cloying stench of rot, perfumed in the sweet but metallic taste of soured blood: the unmistakable odor of rotten remains.
+Another hit unleashes the cloying stench of rot, perfumed in the sweet but metallic taste of soured blood: the unmistakable odor of rotten remains.

 Memories flood back, once forgotten, made vivid and haunting.
 Film reels stashed in the deepest, darkest depths of my mind.
 The reels, memories: burnt at the edges, as if I held a lighter to them but never finished the job.
 Enough left behind, but warped beyond recognition.